 We recently updated bitlet.org to add support for video streaming via bittorrent.

 The applet allows you to watch videos while you are downloading them and doesn’t require the installation of any third party application, except for Java.

 A new trend is rising: applications which are not designed to fulfill some user’s needs but, rather, to provide some service to other web apps.

-Until some time ago, if you were to design your own web app, you had to write the same code, with little to none variations, to deal with pretty common issues (i.e. login, user profiles, messaging and so on) every time.
-You had no choice but to reinvent the wheel each time.
+Until some time ago, if you were to design your own web app, you had to write the same code, with little to none variations, to deal with pretty common issues (i.

 The everyday life of the average Internet citizen is filled with dozens of impressive web applications, which help to perform any sort of task.